Lingiades massacre: The attack

 On Sunday, 3 October, elements of the German 79th Field Battalion commanded by Major Hans Mayr arrived in Lingiades.
 Of the town's 287 inhabitants, most village adults were in an neighbouring town for the walnut harvest.
 Villagers who could not run away were dragged by German soldiers to the central square of the village.
 After dwellings were searched and looted, all civilians were divided into small groups and driven into the cellars of various dwellings.
 There they were shot down by machine guns.
 Apart from the church and the village school, all buildings in the village were set on fire.
 The majority of the 92 victims were children, infants, women, and the aged.
 Thirty-two of the dead were aged between six months and 11 years.
 Five civilians managed to survive, two adults and three children.
-They feigned death among the corpses and then escaped from the burning buildings by ascending via the fireplace.
+They feigned death among the corpses and then escaped from the burning buildings by ascending via the fireplace chimney.